Land Bank of the Philippines: History

 In 2014, LandBank was planned to be merged with the Development Bank of the Philippines (DBP).
-President Benigno Aquino III signed Executive Order No. 198 on February 4, 2016, to give way on the merger, with the former as the surviving entity.
-However, the Duterte administration canceled the merger later that year.
+President Benigno Aquino III signed Executive Order No. 198 on February 4, 2016, to formally pave the way for the merger, with the former as the surviving entity.
+However, the successive Duterte administration canceled the merger later that year.
+Around eight years later/on the third year of the Presidency of Bongbong Marcos, this had been officially cancelled.

 On June 25, 2021, President Rodrigo Duterte signed Executive Order No. 142 which mandates the merging of LandBank with the United Coconut Planters Bank (UCPB), with LandBank as the surviving entity.

 Current operations

 LandBank competes against the major banks such as Metrobank, Bank of the Philippine Islands (BPI), Banco de Oro and Philippine National Bank (PNB).
 In rural areas, it either competes against or complements rural banks.

 On the other end of the spectrum, LandBank takes on a dual role with the Development Bank of the Philippines, another government-owned bank.
 It either competes against or works with DBP, depending on the situation.